evmts/tevm-monorepo/tevm/docs/api/type-aliases/Tevm.md

 > **Tevm**: `object`

-Tevm
 A local EVM instance running in the browser or Node.js.
 Akin to anvil or ganache

 - Runs in browser bun and node.js environments
 - Network forking to fork any EVM compatible network
 - Supports most ethereum JSON-RPC methods
-- Will have anvil ganache and hardhat compatibility in future versions

 ## See